bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 Instead of responding with HTTP status code of 403, with this parameter you can instead send 302 redirect.
-Nice to have if you are trying to protect web sites (instead of say individual APIs) with this plugin.
+Nice to have if you are trying to protect web sites (instead of say individual Services) with this plugin.

 ##### config.unauthorized_redirect_uri

 Instead of responding with HTTP status code of 401, with this parameter you can instead send 302 redirect.
-Nice to have if you are trying to protect web sites (instead of say individual APIs) with this plugin.
+Nice to have if you are trying to protect web sites (instead of say individual Services) with this plugin.

 ##### config.unexpected_redirect_uri

 Instead of responding with HTTP status code of 500, with this parameter you can instead send 302 redirect.
-Nice to have if you are trying to protect web sites (instead of say individual APIs) with this plugin.
+Nice to have if you are trying to protect web sites (instead of say individual Services) with this plugin.

 ##### config.forbidden_destroy_session